Quality Education in Developing Countries

 Second, the Foundation made grants to identify effective and affordable teaching approaches.
 From 2007 to 2013, we funded eleven organizations to develop approaches to improve learning in the early grades of primary school.
 We then funded evaluations to determine the effect of these approaches on student learning.
 The randomized, controlled studies funded by the Foundation significantly added to the body of evidence on how to improve student learning.
 To see a list of evaluations that have been conducted on the Quality Education in Developing Countries Initiative click here.
 The lessons across these evaluations have been synthesized in this report on Learning to Improve Learning.

-Although the Quality Education in Developing Countries Initiative has drawn to a close, the Hewlett Foundation is maintaining its commitment to improving learning outcomes in developing countries as part of our transparency, accountability, and participation grantmaking.
+Although the Quality Education in Developing Countries Initiative has drawn to a close, the Hewlett Foundation is maintaining its commitment to improving learning outcomes in developing countries as part of our transparency, participation and accountability grantmaking.
 You can find out more about this second phase of our international education work in this strategy document.
 For more information on the Quality Education in Developing Countries initiative, we invite you to consult the following resources:

 - Q&A on the end of the Quality Education in Developing Countries Initiative